fbertos/atlax360-hi-exercise/README.md

 Our Docker image can be found here: https://hub.docker.com/r/fbertos/mssql-atlax360-hi

-Once this is done, a new SQL server instance will be running locally on port 1433 (please make sure this port is available previously)
+Once this is done, a new SQL server instance will be running locally on port 1433 (please make sure this port is available in your computer)

 The SQL Server database contains two tables: